MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/dsaautotargetperformancereportcolumn.md

 ms.author: eur
 description: Defines the attributes and performance statistics columns that you can include in the DSAAutoTargetPerformanceReportRequest.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # DSAAutoTargetPerformanceReportColumn Value Set - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the attributes and performance statistics columns that you can include in the [DSAAutoTargetPerformanceReportRequest](../reporting-service/dsaautotargetperformancereportrequest.md).

 The attribute columns that you include in a report can affect how the statistics are aggregated.
 In other words the number of rows increase by a factor of the unique attributes.
 For more information, see [Columns that Group the Data](../guides/reports.md#columnsdata).